Optimizing spend management for cloud services by streamlining reporting tools and maximizing savings

 Overview

-I interned with the Plutus team, contributing to a cloud cost management platform designed to help line-of-business (LOB) teams maximize savings on hyperscaler expenses like AWS, Azure, and GCP.
-Collaborating closely with the UX Design Specialist, I focused on creating interactive data visualizations and ensuring a consistent, accessible design throughout the platform.
-My main goal was to make complex data intuitive and actionable for users.
+I interned with the Plutus team (first design intern on the team), working on a spend management platform for cloud services to increase visibility on enterprise cloud spend.
+Collaborating closely with the UX Design Specialist, I created interactive data visualizations and ensured a consistent, accessible design throughout the platform.
+My main goal was to make complex data intuitive and actionable for finance teams.

 Timeline